 It is imperative to know the reason for companies to focus on candidate experience.
 The best reason for it is that now employees, both current, and prospective are well connected and informed.
 Moreover, social media has brought about enormous changes in the environment.

 Hay Group study infers that 70% of the graduates are put off by someone else’ bad experience with an organization.

-This demands to create an emotional connect and respectful treatment of the employees.
+This demands to create an emotional connect and treating the employees more respectfully.
 So the steps can be either preventive or curative in nature.
 Preventive steps will ensure that you give good experience and treat recruitment drive as a sales process by giving the best care to the customers.

 The remedial steps will involve a Branding team and a PR machinery to help the brand sustain.
-So the whole process of candidate experience can be tackled at five basic levels which are shown below in order of their flow
+So the whole process of candidate experience can be tackled at five basic levels which are shown below in the order of their flow.

-Candidates start their quest of knowledge about the organization even before applying to it.
+Candidates start their quest for knowledge about the organization even before applying to it.
 The channels which provide the information are the Social Media, Company website and word of mouth.

 They act as external touch points.
 So it demands a good channel management to get quality applicants.
 This could make or break the whole purpose of a recruitment drive.
 Moreover, bad experience after joining the company also results in attrition and increases the burden of rehiring costs.